panaitescu-paul/SocialBook-Database-SQL-2020/README.md

 # SocialBook Database - SQL - 2020
-SocialBook Database made in SQL.
+### SocialBook Database made in SQL, with comprehensive documentation.

 ## Content:
 - **SQL Queries** applied on the SocialBook DB